#1 Student Loan Lawyer

 The truth is that it is getting easier to discharge private student loans.
 But it’s not automatic like it is for other consumer debts.
 Many borrowers will still need to jump through extra hoops to get a discharge.

-Finding a bankruptcy attorney or law firm that's willing to file an adversary proceeding can be challenging.
-That's where I come in.
-I've helped many people just like you successfully navigate filing bankruptcy on their private student loans.
-Schedule a free 10-minute talk so we can discuss how I can help you do the same.
+Finding a bankruptcy attorney or law firm that’s willing to file an adversary proceeding can be challenging.
+That’s where I come in.
+I’ve helped many people just like you successfully navigate filing bankruptcy on their private student loans.
+Schedule a call so we can discuss how I can help you do the same.